 A lot of people have allergies to cashew nuts.
 Some people are allergic to many nuts and not just cashews, while some are specifically allergic to cashews.
 If you experience uneasiness and feel something’s wrong after eating cashews, you’re probably allergic, and you should check that with the help of a medical professional.

 Cashews (Kaju) are a great source of nutrition and there are many health benefits of cashews.
 There’s no doubt that you should include them in your daily diet, but it’s important to be informed so that you consume them in the right amounts.
-However, cashew allergies are common, and you should take note of that too.
+However, there are some disadvantages of cashew nuts i.e., cashew allergies are common, and you should take note of that too.